 The nose is divided into left and right chambers by a septum comprised of cartilage and bone.
 Laterally, three bony projections—superior, middle, and inferior turbinates—project into the nasal cavity.
 These turbinate bones are lined by mucosa, thereby increasing the nasal surface area and covering important sinus ostia.
 The nasolacrimal duct drains into the inferior meatus.
 The frontal, maxillary, and anterior ethmoid sinuses drain into the middle meatus; the posterior ethmoid sinuses drain into the superior meatus.
 Finally, the sphenoid sinus ostia are superior to the choana and drain medially to the superior turbinate.
 Inflammation in these critical drainage sites can lead to epiphora or sinus disease.

-Nasal vascularity includes the internal and external carotid arteries, which ...
+Nasal vascularity includes the internal and external carotid arteries, which feed the ...